Concordium/concordium.github.io/source/testnet/mobile-wallet/get-started.rst

    Insert link to download section.

-Before following this guide you should have finished installing Concordium Mobile Wallet, as described in **INSERT LINK TO DOWNLOAD SECTION HERE**.
+Before following this guide you should have finished installing Concordium Mobile Wallet, as described in :ref:`Dowloads <downloads>`.

 Set up a passcode and biometrics
 ================================